 Case in point: L’Occitane en Provence

-Beauty brand L’Occitane in partnership with Qubit, implemented an AI-powered personalised experience on mobile.
+Beauty brand L’Occitane, in partnership with Qubit, implemented an AI-powered personalized experience on mobile.

-Combining machine learning and customer behaviour data, L’Occitane showcases different products to each user based on their behaviour on the site.
+Combining machine learning and customer behavior data, L’Occitane showcases different products to each user based on their behavior on the site.
 Using a format similar to the popular social media feed experience, L’Occitane delivers a tailored online experience.

 3. Image Recognition

 Images are powerful engagement tools.
 Humans process pictures 60,000 times faster than text.

 Image recognition refers to technologies that identify and detect an item or attribute in images.
 With advances in artificial intelligence, image recognition accuracy has significantly improved over the past few years.
 This opens the door to new applications for luxury brands.